avlidienbrunn/ctf-writeups/nuitduhack-2016/night_daemonic_heap/README.md

 Since I didn't know which libc version it was running, I wrote a leak loop searching for system() and the rop gadget I used (add_rsp90_pop3ret).
 I guessed the starting offsets by using the offsets of my local libc.
 They were ~300 bytes off.

 We could then change the "print" function of one of the barbarians to point to the add_rsp_90_pop3ret gadget (rsp+0x90 will point to our input).
-That gadget would return intoto pop_rdi_ret (to get "/bin/sh" in rdi), which in turn returns to system().
+That gadget would return into pop_rdi_ret (to get "/bin/sh" in rdi), which in turn returns to system().

 Output of exploit:
 ```